LosCDAWs/Challenge/README.md

 - Alejandro Rodríguez
 - Adrián Blázquez

-In this project we discuss how to make three models (one geometric, a decision tree and a
+In this project we discuss how to make three models accurate and precise (one geometric, a decision tree and a GaussianNB).
+To do so:

+# 1. The knowledge domain is analyzed
+# 2. Exploratory analysis
+# 3. Machine learning model
+# 4. Result of the competition
+# 5. Presentation discussion

+# 1.